Yi-Hsiangf/Spark-ML-practice/README.md

 Analyze with dataframe, better to look at the column of the data!

+* bike_dataframe.ipynb

+Analyze the data with dataframe, and easy to look at the code and result!

 * DS_Bin.scala

 Analyze with dataset, using scala to implement!

+* DS_Bin.zip

+The whole file that needed!
+The file include the DS_Bin.scala and also Build.sbt!

 ### Spark environment Setup
 ```bash